oam-dev/spec/README.md

 ## See it in action

-[OAM Kubernetes Runtime](https://github.com/crossplane/oam-kubernetes-runtime) is the officially maintained OAM plugin for Kubernetes.
+- [OAM Kubernetes Runtime](https://github.com/crossplane/oam-kubernetes-runtime) is the officially maintained OAM plugin for Kubernetes.
 This is a [joint effort](https://cloudblogs.microsoft.com/opensource/2020/05/27/open-application-model-oam-v1alpha2-crossplane/) with [Crossplane](https://github.com/crossplane/crossplane) community.
+- The OAM community is actively working on an open application platform as its full implementation (stay tuned!).

 ## Community